Greg Stafford - Company Founder

 In 1998 he left Chaosium with the rights to Glorantha intact, and started a short-lived company called Issaries, Inc. which published Glorantha games.

-Upon reaching the age for retirement, he did so, and sold the Glorantha game rights to Moon Design Publications, which continued the great tradition of the fantasy world games.
-He continues to work on King Arthur Pendragon up to this time.
+Upon reaching the age for retirement, Greg sold the Glorantha game rights to Moon Design Publications, which continues the great tradition of the fantasy world's games, now as part of Chaosium.

-In May 2015 he, supported by Sandy Petersen, returned to Chaosium.
+In May 2015 he, supported by Sandy Petersen, returned to Chaosium, serving as Chair of the Board and creative consultant.

-More information about him can be found at http://www.staffordcodex.com/about-me/.
+More information about Greg can be found at http://www.staffordcodex.com/about-me/.